JuliaGraphics/Tk.jl/examples/README.md

   item(s) to select from for selection widgets.

 * We add the methods `width`, `height`, `get_size` to get the on-screen size of a widget.
-For toplevel windows there are `set_width`, `set_height`, and `set_size` for adjusting the geometry.
+For top level windows there are `set_width`, `set_height`, and `set_size` for adjusting the geometry.
 The `:width` and `:height` properties are common to most widgets, and return the _requested_ width and height, which need not